swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 **After the workshop instructors will**

-* Remind the host to send workshop attendance data to the Carpentries Workshop Administrator
+* Remind the host to send workshop attendance data to the Carpentries Workshop Administration Team
 * Submit receipts for reimbursement
-* Send their own feedback to the Workshop Administrator including any configuration problems
+* Send their own feedback to the Workshop Administration Team including any configuration problems
 * Take part in a [community discussion](https://pad.carpentries.org/community-discussions)
-* Report any lesson errors or suggest improvements on GitHub or by email to the Carpentries Workshop Administrator
+* Report any lesson errors or suggest improvements on GitHub or by email to the Carpentries Workshop Administration Team

 #### Helper Checklist